shouhanzen/CommandPalette/tutorials/add_custom_command.md

    These contributors are modules imported from elsewhere in the project.
 They all share the get_commands() function, which returns a list of Command objects.

 2. Each contributing module is left to its own devices to collect commands.
 For example, the web_interface module collects commands from the commands.json file, and the spotify_core module has a series of hard coded commands.
 3. Each module returns the commands in a format specified by the Command class.
-The Command class is defined in cmd_types.py.
-The Command class s defined as follows:
+The Command class is defined in cmd_types.py, as follows:

    ```python